elastic/apm-nodejs-http-client/README.md

 APM Agent Configuration via Kibana:

-- `centralConfig` - Wheather or not the client should poll the APM Server regularly for new agent configuration.
+- `centralConfig` - Whether or not the client should poll the APM Server regularly for new agent configuration.
 If set to `true`, the `config` event will be emitted when there's an update to an agent config option (default: `false`). _Requires APM Server v7.3 or later and that